Chia-Network/pool-reference/README.md

 ### Install and run (Testnet)
-To run a pool, you must use this along with a branch of `chia-blockchain`.
+To run a pool, you must use this along with the main branch of `chia-blockchain`.
-NOTE: Any plot created previously on `testnet7` is invalid under the new `testnet9`

-1. Checkout the `pools.testnet9` branch of `chia-blockchain`, and install it.
+1. Checkout the `main` branch of `chia-blockchain`, and install it.
 Checkout this repo in another directory next to (not inside) `chia-blockchain`.
-This branch (`pools.testnet9`) comes pre configured to testnet9, no need for setting `CHIA_ROOT` or running `chia configure -t true`.
+If you want to connect to testnet, use `export CHIA_ROOT=~/.chia/testnet9`, or whichever testnet you want to join, and run `chia configure -t true`.
+You can also directly use the `pools.testnet9` branch, although this branch will be removed in the future (or past).

 2. Create three keys, one which will be used for the block rewards from the blockchain, one to receive the pool fee that is kept by the pool, and the third to be a wallet that acts as a test user.